HUMANIZING TECHNOLOGY TEACHING FELLOWSHIPS

-- Cover letter of no more than 2 pages describing why the applicant wants to join the Humanizing Technology instructional community.
+- Cover letter of no more than 2 pages describing why the applicant wants to join the Humanizing Technology design cohort and instructional community.
 The letter should include relevant qualifications and describe which one(s) of the five courses are of particular interest and why.

 - Graduate Director Form signed by your department Graduate Director confirming that you are within normative time and in good academic standing (Download form here).

 - One-page CV

 - Application form: please be prepared to answer the following on the Google form: 1) are you currently employed as a Teaching Fellow and how many quarters have you served in a GSI/TA title?; 2) what year will you be in your program in AY 2023-2024?; 3) are you advanced to candidacy?; 4) who is your faculty advisor? (advisors will be contacted during the application process); 5) are you interested in teaching a certificate course as a GSI?
 If so, in which quarters (Winter, Spring, Summer)?